SebastianCaron/Tron-c/README.md

 ### Options in Q Learning Mode Only:

-When the game is compiled in Q-Learning mode (ie : `make bot`) or with the Macro `BOT_TRAINING` set to 1, additional options are available:
+When the game is compiled in Q-Learning mode (ie : `make bot` or with the Macro `BOT_TRAINING` set to 1), additional options are available:

 - `-train` to enter training mode for the bot.
 - `-ep` to choose the number of games the bot will play.